SpocWiki/_public/Contributing.md

 There are bound to be others out there with similar needs.
 Many of the contents has been added because our users saw the need.

-Open an issue on our issues list on GitHub which describes the content you would like to see, why you need it, and if you can start to provide it.
+[Open an Issue](https://github.com/SpocWiki/_public/issues), on our issues list on GitHub which describes the content you would like to see, why you need it, and if you can help to provide it.

 # Review process